 Submit Your Essay to The Morningside Review

-We invite you to submit for our consideration one or two essays you produced in University Writing during the spring 2017 semester.
+We invite you to submit for our consideration one or two essays you produced in University Writing during the fall 2018 semester.

 We seek essays that span the range of writing in the course: critical response (first progression), conversation (second progression), research (third progression), and op-ed (fourth progression).
 You do not need your instructor's permission to submit up to two essays, although you may choose to consult with your instructor or a consultant in the Writing Center before submitting.
 If you submit two essays, you must submit each separately.
 You are welcome to revise an essay before submitting it.